 Who are the patients that desire a wedge resection of the labia minora?

 These are usually patients who want to maintain the natural edging and architecture of their labia minora and who want a shorter scar, as well as less scar sensitivity.
-Smokers, unfortunately have a far greater incidence of scar dehiscence secondary to poor vascularization.
+Smokers, unfortunately, have a far greater incidence of scar dehiscence secondary to poor vascularization.
 Other causes of incision dehiscence are if the surgeon too aggressively creates the wedge resection impacting the external pudendal artery which can result in ischemia.
-There must be adequate length of the labia minora in order to perform a successful wedge resection.
+There must be an adequate length of the labia minora in order to perform a successful labiaplasty.
 Inadequate length would be a contraindication for this procedure.
-It is imperative that the surgeon have a great amount of experience performing wedge resections.
-This procedure requires precise closure of the incision as well as a clear understanding of the anatomy in this area of the vulva.
+It is imperative that the surgeon has a great amount of experience performing wedge resections.
+This procedure requires a precise closure of the incision as well as a clear understanding of the anatomy in this area of the vulva.

 Patient evaluation is important in understanding the goals and expectation of the patient and it is a critical part of assessing the patient’s desires for successful results.
 A brief sexual and gynecologic history must be taken of the patient with a discussion of basic anatomy.
 It is important for any surgeon to review all risks and potential complications with the patient.
 The labia minora must be assessed for any redundancy, asymmetry and pigmentation.
 Some asymmetry may remain postoperatively and this must be discussed with the patient preoperatively.